-In growing zones 6-8, planters may be left outdoors for the winter as long as the soil doesn't get soggy.
-In colder areas contain-grown bulbs need to be protected from extreme cold.
+In growing zones 6-8, planters may be left outdoors for the winter as long as the soil doesn't get too wet.
+In colder areas, container-grown bulbs must be protected from extreme cold.
 Learn more here: How to Grow Spring Bulbs in Containers.

 When to Plant: Tulip bulbs should be planted in mid to late fall, any time after the first frost and before the ground freezes.
 For best results, plant the bulbs within a month after you receive them.

 Depth and Spacing: Plant tulip bulbs 6" to 8" deep and 4" to 5" apart on center.
 You may plant the bulbs individually, or can dig out a larger area and plant a number of bulbs at once.
 Position the bulbs with the pointy end up and then cover them with soil.
 Fall and winter rains usually provide adequate moisture.
 Water only if the weather is very dry.

 Planting Tips: Planting tulips side by side in a single row tends to look stiff and unnatural.
 For best results, plant informal groups of 7 or more bulbs.
 Rectangular, triangular or oval patterns will make the planting look as full as possible and ensure the flowers are visible from all angles.

 To watch our video about How to Plant Tulip Bulbs, click HERE.

 Tulip bulbs develop roots in the fall and then go dormant until early spring.
 Depending where you live, you can expect leaves to start emerging from the soil as early as February or as late as May.
 Early-blooming varieties will appear sooner than late-blooming varieties.